 The final chapter of the monograph is titled "Computing with Neurons: A Summary."
 Koch compares a brain to a paradigmatic computer or "finite state machine" and asks "to what extent can brains be treated as finite state machines or automata?"
 The answer is "an ambiguous 'it depends.'"
 (469.)
 The "yes" branch of the ambiguity is weak, at least initially: "finite state machines will be relevant (although not sufficient to understand[)] ... how operations carried out by nervous systems, such as associative memory or visual object recognition, can be implemented in machines..."
-In contrast, the "no" branch of the ambiguity is strong: in models of important biological processes, "finite state machines and their relatives will not be useful for a number of reasons.
+In contrast, the "no" branch of the ambiguity is strong: as to biological processes like "probabilistic synapse release, finite state machines and their relatives will not be useful for a number of reasons.
 The most obvious is that these virtual machines are disembodied entities ... in the real world, space, time, and power are in short supply ...
 None of these considerations are incorporated into our current notion of computation."
 (470.)

-Despite such negativity, "[o]n the positive side" Koch has much he "can say about the manner in which the nervous system processes information."
+Despite ambiguity, "[o]n the positive side" Koch has much he "can say about the manner in which the nervous system processes information."
 In his advanced model: "Individual neurons convert the incoming streams of binary pulses into analog, spatially distributed variables, the postsynaptic voltage and calcium distribution throughout the dendritic tree, soma and axon.
 These appear to be the two primary variables regulating and controlling information flow, each with a distinct spatio-temporal signature and dynamic bandwidth. ...
 Information is processed in the analog domain, using a menu of linear and nonlinear operations.
 [Specific math-like functions] are the major operations readily available in the dendritic cable structure augmented by voltage-dependent membrane and synaptic conductances. [¶] This is a large enough toolkit to satisfy the requirement of the most demanding analog circuit designer."
 (Id.)

 I suggest that technical terms used in the preceding statement and in Koch's model of a neuron make up a structure that is designed to fit platonic principles.
 To start, a neuron is modeled as an isolated and distinct cell, detached both from its environment and also from connections to anything other than fellow neurons.
-The neuron is organized like an input-output machine that receives input from fellow neurons through synapses, e.g., in the dendritic tree, and that discharges output through the axon and thence to synapses on other neurons.
+The neuron is organized like an input-output machine with a central soma that receives input from fellow neurons through synapses in the dendritic tree and that discharges output through the axon and thence to synapses on other neurons.
+The distinct parts operate separately and have no unitary function based in or involving the whole body.
+For example, computational functions are attributed to the dendritic tree.